-14.3 Undeleting Mirrored Files
+14.3 Restoring Mirrored Files

-Undeleting files that have been deleted through a mirrored folder is not supported in Novell Vibe.
-Files that are deleted through a mirrored folder cannot be recovered.
+Restoring files that have been deleted through a mirrored folder is not supported in Vibe.
+Files that are deleted through a mirrored folder are permanently deleted, and cannot be recovered.

-14.4 Undeleting Items That Contain Workflows
+14.4 Restoring Items That Contain Workflows

-When you undelete a workspace or folder where a workflow has been created, the workflow is also restored with the workspace or folder.
+When you restore a workspace or folder where a workflow has been created, the workflow is also restored with the workspace or folder.

-When you undelete a folder entry where a workflow has been enabled, the entry is restored with the workflow still enabled.
-The entry is in the same workflow state as it was when it was deleted.
+When you restore a folder entry where a workflow has been enabled, the entry is restored with the workflow still enabled.
+The entry is in the same workflow state as it was when it was moved to the Trash.

-14.5 Locating Deleted Items
+14.5 Locating Items That Have Been Moved to the Trash

-If you cannot find an item in your Novell Vibe site that you know was there previously, it has probably been deleted.
+If you cannot find an item in your Vibe site that you know was there previously, it has probably been moved to the Trash or permanently deleted.
+Items that have been permanently deleted cannot be recovered.

-To locate the deleted item, you can do either of the following:
+To locate an item that has been moved to the Trash, do either of the following:

-- Perform a search for the deleted item, as described in "Searching for Deleted Items" in the Novell Vibe 3.3 User Guide. - Navigate to the folder or workspace where the item previously resided, and click the Trash icon located in the Navigation panel, as described in Section 14.2, "Undeleting Workspaces, Folders, and Entries," on page 177.
+- Perform a search for the item, as described in "Searching for Items That Have Been Moved to the Trash" in the OpenText Vibe 4.0.8 User Guide. - Navigate to the folder or workspace where the item previously resided, and click the Trash icon located in the Navigation panel, as described in Section 14.2, "Restoring Workspaces, Folders, and Entries," on page 193.